 Canada’s Head Coach Jenn Beagan said that the tournament was always set to be a challenge for her team, particularly as many of the players had never played in an international tournament before.
 Fellow coach, Tracey Paul of the USA agreed and went a step further as she explained how the players had come through two years of Covid restrictions and the impact that had upon the athletes.

-‘These athletes, who have been playing hockey in the past two years have done something unique.
+"These athletes, who have been playing hockey for the past two years have done something unique.
 They have been wearing masks on the sideline, I’ve coached them wearing a mask. they have lived with all the different protocols for Covid, the nasal swabs and other things.
-I hope they look back in years to come and have some sense of historical perspective because, hopefully, no other generation will go through what they have had to go through.
+I hope they look back in years to come and have some sense of historical perspective because, hopefully, no other generation will go through what they have had to go through."

 While the junior women were facing stiff international competition from across the world, senior teams from Central America and the Caribbean were taking part in qualifying events for the 2023 Central American and Caribbean Games which will be held in El Salvador.

 Bermuda won the Women’s Qualifier, beating Puerto Rico into second place.
 Both teams will qualify for the 2023 competition.
-In the men’s event, Jamaica were crowned champions after they won the round robin competition.
+In the men’s event, Jamaica was crowned champions after they won the round-robin competition.
 Like the women’s team, Puerto Rico finished in second place and will be in El Salvador for the CAC Games in 2023.

 Argentina’s young stars finished top of the podium in both the men’s and women’s South American Youth Games.
 The event was held in Rosario and the host nation fans were able to cheer the players to comprehensive victories.
 Argentina’s Leoncitas beat Uruguay 4-0, while the men’s youth team went one better to beat Brazil 5-0.